joshsoriano/bored-and-broke/documents/requirement specifications/requirement_specifications_document.md

 &nbsp;&nbsp; 5.3.1.3.5    The Homepage shall have a location input field for the activities to be located around.
 &nbsp;&nbsp; 5.3.1.3.5    The Homepage shall have a load button to refresh the activities.
 &nbsp;&nbsp; 5.3.1.3.6    The Homepage shall have a title section.
-&nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.3.6.1    The title section should have the application logo.
+&nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.3.6.1    The title section shall have the application logo.
-&nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.3.6.2    The title section should have the application name.
+&nbsp;&nbsp;&nbsp;&nbsp; 5.3.1.3.6.2    The title section shall have the application name.

 5.3.1.4   Single Event Modal